 We’ve been to tony’s many times and it’s in one of our top 5 places to eat at Disney World Resorts.
 Seriously.
 Don’t sleep on the awesomeness (and really, normal-ness) of some good Italian options in the most magical place on earth!

 For starters, you are served allergy friendly rolls.
 You’ll find these all over Disney parks (seriously, just ask.
 They more than likely have them at many of the restaurants you visit!)
 And we love these when they are served in plastic.
 I know there’s no way to have cross contamination, and they seem softer.
 We’ve had them served outside of the plastic and they were very hard.

-This time that we went, I grabbed the chicken parmigiana.
-This is seriously one of my all time favorite meals.
-Even though it’s simple, I love it because I didn’t have to cook it and I got to sit down for an hour in the a/c.
+This time that we went, my husband grabbed the chicken parmigiana.
+This is seriously one of his all time favorite meals gluten free disney world meals.
+Even though it’s simple, this dish is hard to beat.
 It’s got a flavorful sauce, a good serving of veggies, and some very tasty cheese covered chicken.